harshilp24/Hacktoberfest_2021/url_shortener/README.md

 ### url shortener

-This is a simple code which converts a long url to shortened tinyurl version using pyshortener library in Python.
+This is a simple code which converts a long url to a shortened tinyurl version using pyshortener library in Python.

 The library can be installed using: pip install pyshorteners